owenashbury/Clock/README.md

 - Move the contents of the repository onto the Qualia
 - Optionally install contents of the onboard lib on the board under lib to use only the required library

+## User Manual

+### Clock View/Setting the Time
+By default the clock will begin imediately displaying the clock view to set the time use the encoder to pick the correct time

+### Alarm View
+To enter the alarm view press the encoder down to activate the button.
+You will see a view were you can set an alarm by rotating the encoder.
+Once you have selected the time you want press the button to set the alarm.
+This can be repeated if you set an alarm that is in the range of another alarm the alarm will not be set.
+You can set as many alarms as you want

+### Trouble Shooting
+- It is possible that the hardware could fail in this case you could try to reconnect it or reach out to adafruits support team
+- If the program is crashing because of over use you could introduce a delay in the main loop using sleep(**your delay**)
+- If the program contains a bug feel free to submit a github issue or contact me by email and I will try to resolve it